By Richard Bright

 From their newspaper archive research, they garnered that Wales lost every game between 1899 and 1909, with a 15-0 loss to England at Abergavenny in 1902; venues have ranged from The Oval and Edgbaston to Trostre Steel Works, Port Talbot; players were awarded cloth badges as ‘caps’ back in the day, while old programmes such as Commonwealth Games have names, addresses and phone numbers of players from all countries participating.

 One quirky fact has also emerged from a 1936 committee meeting, where it was mandatory for the Welsh women to wear hair nets when playing, but not for club players!

 Welsh hockey great Sheila Morrow has also provided the duo with her tour diaries, while they have been in touch with Anne Ellis, who is providing some of her material.
-Last year, both former playing greats were recognised as two of 50 most inspirational Welsh Women by Women’s Equality Network (WEN) Wales.
+In 2018, both former playing greats were recognised as two of 50 most inspirational Welsh Women by Women’s Equality Network (WEN) Wales.

 For Bailey and Knight, it is still unknown how many games have actually been played by Wales women.
 “That remains a challenge, it’s about putting the pieces of the jigsaw together through research and leg work,” added Bailey.

 Bailey and Knight are appealing for any information, programmes and relatives of players who have played Welsh women’s international matches.
 Contact email@example.com